git/git.github.io/SoC-2019-Ideas.md

 People suggesting such a project should at least carefully consider the above potential issues and see if they can be mitigated before the project is submitted.

+As [suggested by Google][https://google.github.io/gsocguides/mentor/defining-a-project-ideas-list] we emphasize that a student proposing something original must engage with the community strongly before and during the application period to get feedback and guidance to improve the proposal and avoid the above potential issues.